-It is always recommended to offer hay as a base diet to your bunny.
+It is always recommended to offer hay as a base diet for your bunny.
 You can feed your bunny with timothy hay that is easily available in every pet store for rabbits.
 Alternatively, you can choose other types of grass hays like oat hay, orchard, or meadow hay to change the variety and to encourage your bunny to eat more.

 Many brands offer a packet of hay for your bunny.
 But in the case when you want to have some fresh hay for your rabbit, you can contact your local farmer also.

 Note: Avoid giving Alfalfa hay to your bunny unless it is not prescribed by any veterinarian.

 Green vegetable: Fresh green leafy vegetables play a major role in the rabbit’s diet.
 They are important to provide several essential nutrients required by the rabbit.
 It is also having a rich quantity of water that is important to maintain the proper health of the gut and for the passage of feces.

 It is recommended to provide 1 to 5 cups of green vegetables depending on the size of the rabbit.
 You can either give this at one time or divide them in different portion and include in your rabbit’s diet.